Logo

 Estimated reading time: 7 minutes

-When your child is dysregulated, the world feels unpredictable.
-And in that chaos, what they crave more than anything is a sense of safety — and boundaries give them that.
-Boundaries that are not as punishment, but as gentle guidance that says, “I’ve got you.“
+When your child is dysregulated, the world feels chaotic and overwhelming.
+What they need most is a sense of safety—and clear, consistent boundaries provide that.
+Not as punishment, but as steady, reassuring guidance that says, “I’ve got you.”

 Here’s what you’ll learn: